mslinn/sbt-ethereum-docs/README.md

     $ git add -A && git commit -m "Your comment here" && sbt commitAndPublishGitbook

-If you are lazy, and/or do not feel there is a need for a helpful commit comment, just run the SBT task and it will commit with a single dash in place of a comment:
+If you are lazy or do not feel there is a need for a helpful commit comment, just run the SBT task and it will commit with a single dash in place of a comment:

     $ sbt commitAndPublishGitbook